 The following can claim some form of discount or exemption:

 Rules for each vary from blanket exemption to time-limited 100% exemption to partial discount.
-If these are relevant to your vehicle we recommend reading the detail here.
+If these are relevant to your vehicle we recommend reading more about discounts and exemptions.

 - £12.50 for most vehicle types, including cars, motorcycles and vans (up to and including 3.5 tonnes)

 Payment must be made by midnight on the third day following the journey.

 Pay via the payment portal that calculates what is due based on the day of access to the ULEZ and your vehicle’s registration number.

 You can pay over the phone with lines open Monday to Friday: 08:00-20:00 (excluding bank holidays).